taichi-dev/taichi/docs/utilities.rst

     Discussion at: https://github.com/taichi-dev/taichi/issue/948

-The suggested workflow to do regression test for a PR in **reviewer-major** manner is:
+The suggested workflow for **the PR author** to run the regression tests is:

 * When a performance related PR is ready, checkout that PR locally.